tldr-pages/tldr/pages/common/wc.md

 `wc -m {{file}}`

-- Omit the filename from the output
+- Omit the filename from the output:

 `wc -l < {{file}}`